 On 11 March 2016, the Old Mutual plc Board announced that it believed that the long-term interests of Old Mutual plc shareholders and other stakeholders would best be served by a managed separation of Old Mutual plc.

 It also announced that it intended to pursue one or more transactions in the context of the managed separation, which would deliver two separate entities, listed on both the LSE and JSE, into the hands of Old Mutual plc shareholders.

 The one entity, Quilter plc, consists principally of Old Mutual plc’s UK wealth management operations.
 It is domiciled in the UK, where it has it's primary listing.
 The other entity, Old Mutual Limited, a newly created South African holding company,

 is domiciled in South African and has its primary listing on the JSE.
-Following the finalisation of the managed separation, Old Mutual plc is a wholly‑owned subsidiary of Old Mutual Limited and has since been renamed OM Residual UK Limited.
+Following the finalisation of the managed separation, Old Mutual plc became a wholly owned subsidiary of Old Mutual Limited and has since been renamed OM Residual UK Limited.

 Managed Separation final step

 On 26 September 2018 Old Mutual announced the unbundling of its majority shareholding in Nedbank to its shareholders, marking a total distribution to Old Mutual shareholders worth approximately R43.2